christianklisch/newsletter2go-api-php/README.md

-# Newsletter2Go API for PHP
+# Newsletter2Go API wrapper for PHP

 This is a php plugin to send whitelisted e-mails via newsletter2go server.